Kat9-123/asa/Sublang.md

 !Name
 ; With arguments
 !Name2 a b c
-; Linebreaks are  allowed between arguments
+; Linebreaks are NOT allowed between arguments
 ```

 ### Hygiene